Franciszek Gągor: Military service

 UNDOF operations (1980–1981 and 1985–1986) as an operations officer.

 Between 1988 and 1990 General Gągor served at UNDOF HQ as Deputy Chief of Logistics.

 In 1991 he was an executive officer/second-in-command at the Polish Military Contingent for Desert Storm Operation.
 He later became the Deputy Sector Commander of UN Iraq-Kuwait Observation mission UNIKOM between 1991 and 1992.

 In 1993, as a Colonel, he became the Chief of Polish Armed Forces Peacekeeping Division of the Polish Armed Forces.

 He was a key member of the Polish Armed Forces preparations team for Polish accession to NATO, taking care of initial and first rounds of NATO Defence Planning for Poland.

 He was promoted to the rank of brigadier general in 1997.
+In 2002 he was appointed Head of Mission and Force Commander of UNIKOM, the United Nations Peacekeeping Operation in Iraq and Kuwait, where he undertook the successful evacuation of the Mission from the demilitarized zone between Iraq and Kuwait in March 2003, prior to the invasion of Iraq by the United States-led coalition in the second Gulf War.

 In August 2003, he returned to UNDOF after being appointed by then UN Secretary General Kofi Annan as its head of mission and force commander.